tgrapperon/swiftui-layout-guides/README.md

   }
 }
 ```
 These insets are only valid for the bounds of the root content view.
-Using them deeper in the hierachy may lead to insconsitent results.
+Using them deeper in the hierachy may lead to insconsitent results and you should use the  `measureLayoutMargins()` modifier if you want to refresh the insets for the target view.

 ## Installation
 Add `.package(url: "https://github.com/tgrapperon/swiftui-layout-guides", from: "0.0.1")` to your Package dependencies, and then